denar90/brunch-with-atom/README.md

 ## Commands

  - `Brunch new` creates skeleton from [brunch skeletons list](http://brunch.io/skeletons)
- > Notice: There present only skeletons which have aliases in [brunch skeletons list](http://brunch.io/skeletons)
+ > Notice: There is present only skeletons which have aliases in [brunch skeletons list](http://brunch.io/skeletons)

  - `Brunch build` builds a `Brunch` project and places the output into `public` directory